Eyebrow Tattoo vs Microblading: Key Differences

 Click on the link to go directly to a specific step:

 If you “suffer” from overplucked eyebrows, or you simply have thin and sparse arches, then microblading might be the right treatment for you.
 It enables you to reshape your eyebrows and give them a trendy, fuller look.

-The key to this look lies in the skillful hands of the estheticians who use a manual blade that creates tiny cuts in the basal level of the epidermis, and implement pigment into it.
+The key to this look lies in the skillful hands of the microblading artists who use a manual blade that creates tiny cuts in the papillary dermis layer of the skin, and implement pigment into it.

 This technique, if done correctly, mimics the look of real hairs and provides natural-looking brows.

 The incisions are thin and relatively shallow, so they cause minimal to no bleeding and the pain is also negligible thanks to the numbing cream which is applied before the treatment.
 A very small amount of pigment is deposited into the cuts, which prevents the pigment from “bleeding out”.

 It’s important to understand that microblading is a form of tattooing, but it’s a cosmetic tattoo, meaning it’s not meant to last forever.